 Agrimony is the name given to a genus of approximately 15 flowering species that can be found throughout the Northern hemisphere.
-These perennials can also be found in certain parts of Africa, and have been celebrated for their medicinal uses for hundreds of years.
+These perennials can also be found in certain parts of Africa and have been celebrated for their medicinal uses for hundreds of years.
 While many of the potential benefits are still somewhat in contention, hundreds of years of tradition and countless confirmations of its effects have made it an important element of many herbalist practices and treatments.
-Some of the common names of Agrimony are liverwort, cockleburr, and sticklewort, but it’s scientific name is actually Agrimonia eupatoria.
-The best way to identify agrimony species are by the yellow flowers that spring from the plant’s long, single, pinnate stems.
+Some of the common names are liverwort, cockleburr, and sticklewort, but its scientific name is Agrimonia eupatoria.
+The best way to identify this species is by the yellow flowers that spring from the plant’s long, single, pinnate stems.

 In ancient times, agrimony was often used in various brews, solutions, and tonics.
 The leaves and flowers contain a unique chemical composition that can act on the body as a detoxifying, astringent, coagulating, and anti-inflammatory substance.
 For this reason, it has been used in the direct or secondary treatment of a wide variety of ailments over time.
 Now, let’s take a closer look at the health benefits of agrimony.